Natasha-Warder/MCA-2024/README.md

 ### Beginning Segment
-Panes top to bottom are:
+Panes top to bottom are: Chromagram then Spectrogram then MFCC then the audio Waveform
 <img title="a title" alt="Alt text" src="/images/aotl1.png">

 ### Middle Segment
-Panes top to bottom are:
+Panes top to bottom are: Chromagram then Spectrogram then MFCC then the audio Waveform
 <img title="a title" alt="Alt text" src="/images/aotl2.png">

 ### End Segment
-Panes top to bottom are:
+Panes top to bottom are: MFCC then Spectrogram then Chromagram then audio Waveform
 <img title="a title" alt="Alt text" src="/images/aotl3.png">